Anfisa Chekhova: Biography

 Now the leading Ukrainian version of the Russian television program Let's Get Married and Weighted and Happy People (analogue of The Biggest Loser) on the STS.

 Starred in the films You I Love, S. S. D., Hitler Goes Kaput! and others.

 Political position

 In 2012, she defended Pussy Riot.

 In October 2017, the Good Deeds Party proposed Chekhova to run in the presidential election of 2018, to defend the interests of the people on the main channels of Russian television.
 Chekhova published the text of the appeal to Instagram, stating that she would accept the offer if her post gained 200 thousand likes.

+On March 19, 2025, Anfisa Chekhova became a member of the New People Party.

 Personal life

 In the summer of 2009, Anfisa Chekhova began to date the actor Guram Bablishvili (born September 5, 1980).
 May 31, 2012 they had a son, Solomon.
 In June 2015, Anfisa and Guram officially married, but in the spring of 2017 they divorced.